jeffreycwitt/pl339/docs/annotation-expectations.md

 In general it means "leaning in" to the spirit of exercise and helping to elevate the quality of the class discussion.

 A participation grade will be marked at the end of each of our 3 units.
 Each mark will represent the average over the classes within the unity.
 Because I know everyone has busy weeks, I'll drop the lowest mark within each grading period.
-Effectively this means, if I'm giving you three participation passes to use (one per unit) when things get busy or you need to turn your attention elsewhere.
+Effectively this means, if I'm giving you three "annotation participation passes" to use (one per unit) when things get busy or you need to turn your attention elsewhere.